scsm-ua/kirtan-guide-en/songs/shrita-kamala-kuchha-mandala-dhrita.md

     janaka-sutā-kṛta-bhūṣaṇa jita-dūṣaṇa he samara-śamita-daśa-kaṇṭha jaya jaya deva hare

-O Lord, as the gem of the sons of Janaka, You were victorious over all the *asuras* , and You smashed the great- est asura, the ten-headed Ravana.
+O Lord, as the gem of the sons of Janaka, You were victorious over all the *asuras* , and You smashed the greatest asura, the ten-headed Ravana.
 Glories to Lord Hari!

 #### 7

     abhinava-jala-dhara-sundara dhṛta-mandara he śrī-mukha-chandra-chakora jaya jaya deva hare

 O Supreme Personality of Godhead who held the Govardhan Hill!
-Your complexion is like a fresh mon- soon cloud, and Śrī Rādhārāṇī is like a *chakora* bird who is nourished by drinking the light of Your moonlike face.
+Your complexion is like a fresh monsoon cloud, and Śrī Rādhārāṇī is like a *chakora* bird who is nourished by drinking the light of Your moonlike face.
 Glories!
 Glories to Lord Hari.

 #### 8

     tava charaṇaṁ praṇatā vayam iti bhāvaya he kuru kuśalaṁ praṇateṣu jaya jaya deva hare

-O Lord, I offer my humble obeisances at Your lo- tus feet.
+O Lord, I offer my humble obeisances at Your lotus feet.
 Please bless me by Your limitless mercy.
 Glories!
 Glories to Lord Śrī Hari!

 #### 9